kanusukA/kanusukA/README.md

 - 👀 I’m interested in messing stuff up, especially what I don't understand.
 - 🌱 I’m currently learning to fade away in this fanciful world.
 - 💞️ I’m looking to collaborate on being strangers.
+- Learning Android Development and interest in Game development
 - 📫 How to annoy me yatoniner@gmail.com

 <!---